Wednesday 30 October 2024

 Somewhat counter-intuitively, because there was thriving sea trading, the cooks of the fourteenth century did use ingredients like oriental spices, almonds and rice — and I think they may have had citrus fruits available to them that early by the same means.
 Certainly they did by the Elizabethan era.

 When I first wrote The Long Fall, I just assumed roots were available for both humans and animals; so for this new edition I went back into the text to correct that error.
 Other than that, it's all pretty much as it was in previous editions.
 This, the third book I wrote, mattered to me very much; I had grown in confidence enough to dig my heels in about some editorial changes (yes, specifically "hot and soft and wet") urged upon me for the American market — I wouldn't change it.
-In this book, written out of experience working as a care assistant and and a hospice chaplain with people going through chronic/terminal illness and end of life, I wanted, even waking with the somewhat anodyne requirements of Evangelical publishing, something real, something that gave a voice to lived experience.
+In this book, written out of experience working as a care assistant and and a hospice chaplain with people going through chronic/terminal illness and end of life, I wanted, even working with the somewhat anodyne requirements of Evangelical publishing, something real, something that gave a voice to lived experience.

 Six more of Series 1 to publish under our own imprint, and two more of Series 2 to write (I've made a start).